benyap/dotfiles/README.md

 developer.
 I made this mainly for my own safe-keeping and for when I need to set up new environments, but feel free to take this and make it your own.

-This set up is currently tested for **macOS 11 Big Sur**.
-Compatability for other versions of macOS (or other UNIX distributions) is not guaranteed.
+This set up is currently tested for **macOS 12 Monterey** on Intel, and also on Apple Silicon with some [minor modifications](#compatibility-with-apple-silicon).
+Compatibility for other versions of macOS is not guaranteed.

 ## Installation